HeyItsCoffeee/kickstarter-analysis/README.md

 Louise would like to know how different campaigns fared in relation to their launch dates and their funding goals.
 By doing so, we may be able to create a "formula" for insuring a high chance of success in kickstarter campaigns for the category "Theatre".

 ## Analysis and Challenges
 What you will be seeing in this portion of the report will be some charts and graphs that we have created for you.
-The charts and graphs you see will help you better understand the information we are trying to convey to you.
+The charts and graphs you see will help you better understand the information we are trying to convey.
 We also thought it would be nice to show you guys some of the challenges and difficulties we encountered during this little project so you guys can see a glimpse of what all goes on underneath the hood of making this possible.

 ### Analysis of Outcomes Based on Launch Date
 ![](Charts_and_Graphs/Outcomes_From_Launch_Date.png)